w3f/w3f-education/docs/Rust/section3/borrowing.md

 ### Mutable Reference Rules

-The compiler looks for for any instances where more than one mutable reference may exist at a time, but more than one immutable references are fine.
+The compiler looks for any instances where more than one mutable reference may exist at a time, but more than one immutable references are fine.
 However, once an immutable reference is defined, no mutable reference can be made:

 ```rust